learning-zone/java-basics/java8-questions.md

     String  birthday () default "Jan 8 2000";
  }
 ```
+#### Q. What is Nashorn?
+**Nashorn** is a JavaScript engine developed in Java by Oracle.
+Designed to provide the ability to embed JavaScript code in Java applications.
+Compared to Rhino , which is supported by the Mozilla Foundation, Nashorn provides 2 to 10 times better performance, as it compiles code and transfers bytecode to the Java virtual machine directly in memory.
+Nashorn can compile JavaScript code and generate Java classes that are loaded with a special loader.
+It is also possible to call Java code directly from JavaScript.

 #### Q. What are the functional interfaces `Function<T,R>`, `DoubleFunction<R>`, `IntFunction<R>` and `LongFunction<R>`?
 `Function<T, R>`- the interface with which a function is implemented that receives an instance of the class `T` and returns an instance of the class at the output `R`.